NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 There are three ways to add design alternatives:

 1. __Add Alternative__ creates a single design alternative with all the measure options set to "None".
-2. __Create One Design Alternative with Each Measure Option__ will create a desgin alternative for each measure option that exists with all other measure option values set to "None"
+2. __Create One Design Alternative with Each Measure Option__ will create a design alternative for each measure option that exists with all other measure option values set to "None"
-3. __Duplicate Alternative__ duplicates an existing design alternative, as a starting point for a new desgin alternative.
+3. __Duplicate Alternative__ duplicates an existing design alternative, as a starting point for a new design alternative.

 Measure option values can be edited after the measure has been created by clicking on a cell and using the pull down menu to select a different measure option or "None".

 - You can delete a design alternative by clicking the "x" at the left of each row.
 - You can also sort the rows by clicking on the column header or move individual rows by clicking the arrows near the left of the row.

 [comment]: # (remove item about row order not mattering if that is fixed in future release.
-Ideally order will be consist across desgin alternatives, run, and results tabs; at least for manual analyses.
+Ideally order will be consist across design alternatives, run, and results tabs; at least for manual analyses.
 Not applicable for algorithmic.)

 Note: Currently the row order doesn't affect the order that the simulations are run in, or the order the results presented.